 A successful media outreach campaign doesn’t start and end with the news you want to share about your company.
 The first thing to remember is that a good campaign stretches far beyond writing a press release and pitching to journalists.
 You need to make a consistent effort to connect with your audience.
-Build relationships long before and after you launch a new product or service.
+Beyond that, it’s important to build relationships long before and after you launch a new product or service.

 1. Define the goals for your media outreach campaign